-5. CRITICAL ACCOUNTING JUDGEMENTS, ESTIMATES AND KEY SOURCES OF ASSUMPTION UNCERTAINTY concerning future events.
+5. CRITICAL ACCOUNTING JUDGEMENTS, ESTIMATES AND KEY SOURCES OF ASSUMPTION UNCERTAINTY

+The preparation of these consolidated financial statements requires management to make critical judgements in applying the Group's accounting policies and make critical assumptions and estimates concerning future events.
 Assumptions and estimates may differ from the actual results and are continually evaluated and adjusted based on historical experience and other factors.
 Such assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
 The Group has no critical accounting judgments in applying accounting policies, and the critical accounting estimates and key sources of assumption uncertainty information are as follows: